canmet-energy/btap/measures_development/btap_equest_converter/README.md

 **Q** How to I convert many buildings at once

-**A**: You will need to understand ruby and bundle and be comfortable running scripts on the command line.
+**A**: You will need to understand ruby and bundler and be comfortable running scripts on the command line.
 But if you do..you can write a wrapper that iterates through a list of files.
-Here is an example of how you would do it if you placed a script like this in the same folder as the measure.rb. you will need to run this with the installed ruby interpreter.
-**tbc**
+Here is an example that would work on Linux systems.
+You would have to modify this to work with windows.